 While we may wish to jump straight into speaking French, we must appreciate the stepping stones that will lead us there.
 Yes, it may seem boring conjugating verbs or having to go over grammar rules, but mastering these elements will enhance your speaking abilities.

 Language learning is primarily made up of four elements: speaking, listening, reading and writing, and grammar crosses over all of them.
-Just as you cannot drive safely (or legally) until you have studied and learnt the Highway Code, nor can you truly speak a foreign language without studying and learning its grammar - a language’s Rule Book.
+Just as you cannot drive safely (or legally) until you have studied driving theory, nor can you truly speak a foreign language without studying and learning its grammar - a language’s Rule Book.

 Understanding how the language is constructed and put together will help you form sentences of your own, accurately and elegantly.